w3f/Grants-Program/applications/Plutonication.md

 - Also on the demo video, it already works with polkadot.js.org/apps ^^

 - What I am trying to say is that it is not just limited to polkadot.js.org/apps, but it can work with any dApp that implements the extension package, which most of the dApps did.

+#### Wallet Connect does have both a [Dapp integration guide](https://docs.walletconnect.com/advanced/multichain/polkadot/dapp-integration-guide) and a [wallet integration guide](https://docs.walletconnect.com/advanced/multichain/polkadot/wallet-integration-guide) for Polkadot.
+Can you compare to this and what is missing that your solution would provide?

+- WalletConnect for Polkadot is not available for c#.

+- WalletConnect also is not optimised for use with Substrate.NetApi.
+This is very important because all of the c# projects currently building on Polkadot ecosystem are using Substrate.NetApi.

+#### You point out that the only way to connect a mobile wallet to a Dapp is through Substrate Connect or Vault, but afaik mobile wallets such as Talisman and Fearless will also let you connect.

+- Substrate Connect / Vault are not very elegant and do not work on any device.
+The device needs to have access to a camera, which for example consoles do not have.
+Desktops also do not come with webcam out of the box.
+Smartwatches also do not have access to camera.

+- Talisman is not a mobile wallet.
+Sorry, I do not understand the second part of the question.

+#### How do you plan to get developers to use your solution?

+- The developers want to provide secure and easy to use dApps.
+If they do not have to deal about key management, they can focus on other parts of development.

+- For users, it is very risky to expose the private key.
+This way, they never expose their private key.
+The developers should recognize this risk and solve it with this easy to use solution.

+- As far as I know, this is the only solution so far for c# that allows the users to connect their wallet to a Substrate.NetApi dApp.